Skip to content

 Back-endServer runtime and relational database; auth, webhooks, payments, background jobs as scope requires.

-Native or PWANative iOS/Android via native mobile if scope demands; otherwise responsive web.
+Native or PWANative iOS/Android if scope demands; otherwise responsive web.

 InfrastructureProduction deploy on mainstream cloud, monitoring, analytics, CI/CD on day one.